 Guided Tour – 2 hours

 Explores life during the American Revolution, the Revolution’s impact on the diverse people of America, and the development of the new nation.
-Features visits to the re-created Continental Army encampment and Revolution-era farm, and hands-on activities in the classroom.
+This hands-on experience features visits to the re-created Continental Army encampment, Revolution-era farm, and museum gallery.
 Experience geared to fit your group.

 Revolution and the New Nation – 2 hours

 Features engaging activities for secondary school students that highlight the significance of the founding documents of the United States, including the Declaration of Independence, Articles of Confederation and Constitution.
-Students tour the re-created Continental Army encampment and Revolution-era farm, and participate in role play and document analysis in the classroom.
+Students tour the re-created Continental Army encampment, Revolution-era farm, and museum gallery.
 Virginia Social Studies Standards of Learning Objectives CE.1, CE.2, CE.3, VUS.5, GOVT.1, GOVT.2.
 Grade 9 to adult.

 Sampler Tour – 1 hour

 Designed to help groups get the most out of limited time.
 Choose a Living-History Sampler Tour, museum educator presents an overview of the re-created Continental Army encampment and Revolution-era farm.
-Or Gallery Sampler Tour, an overview of the American Revolution and formation of the United States led by a trained guide, seen through state-of-the-art exhibits and interactive displays in the new American Revolution Museum at Yorktown gallery.
+Or Gallery Sampler Tour, an overview of the American Revolution and formation of the United States led by a trained guide, seen through state-of-the-art exhibits and interactive displays in the museum gallery.
 Experience geared to fit your group.
-Gallery Sampler Tour available October 2016.

 PROGRAM WITH GUIDED TOUR – RATE B